 In his role as the Under Secretary, Mr. Ibach carries out the MRP mission area’s broad task of facilitating domestic and international marketing of U.S. agricultural products, and ensuring the health and care of animals and plants.
 MRP agencies, which include the Agricultural Marketing Service, Animal and Plant Health Inspection Service Agency.
 Following the Secretary’s realignment of a number of USDA offices in September 2017, the Grain Inspection, Packers, and Stockyards Administration and several programs from the Farm Service Agency are now housed under the Agricultural Marketing Service Agency.

 Kevin Shea was appointed Administrator of the U. S. Department of Agriculture’s Animal and Plant Health Inspection Service on June 18, 2013, after serving as Acting Administrator since June 2012.

-In his role as the APHIS Administrator, Mr. Shea carries out the agency’s multiple missions of protecting the health and value of American Agriculture; mitigating the impact of human-wildlife conflict to protect agriculture, environmental, and human health and safety; ensuring the safe and timely availability of new genetically engineered technologies; and administering the Animal Welfare Act and carrying out wildlife damage management activities.
+In his role as the APHIS Administrator, Mr. Shea carries out the agency’s multiple missions of protecting the health and value of American Agriculture; mitigating the impact of human-wildlife conflict to protect agriculture, environmental, and human health and safety; ensuring the safe and timely availability of new genetically engineered technologies; and administering the Animal Welfare and Horse Protections Acts.

-Mr. Shea graduated from DeMatha Catholic High School in Hyattsville, MD and the University of Maryland in College Park.
+Mr. Shea is a graduate of DeMatha Catholic High School in Hyattsville, MD, and the University of Maryland in College Park, MD.
 He earned a law degree, summa cum laude, from the University of Baltimore School of Law.
-A native Washingtonian, Mr. Shea now resides in Crofton, MD.
+A native of Washington, DC, Mr. Shea now resides in Crofton, MD.